DeidaTypes/discord-filter-bot/README.md

-# Discord Word Filter Bot
+# Discord Safe Space Guardian

 The Discord Word Filter Bot is a Python application that allows you to create a bot for your Discord server, which can automatically block or censor specific words or phrases.